adavarski/h2o-jupyter-docker/README.md

 ### H2O AutoML example

-#### Use docker-compose file to run a H2O container(standalone service) and a jupyter container that can connect to it.
+Use docker-compose to run a H2O container(standalone service) and a jupyter container that can connect to it:
 ```
 docker-compose up -d
 ```

-Copy the jupyter url into your browser from cmd output.
+Copy the jupyter url into your browser (from bellow cmd output):
 ```
 docker logs jupyter-h2o
 ```